David Sirota: Don't Look Up (film)

+Books

 Hostile Takeover

 In May 2006, Random House's Crown Publishers released Sirota's book Hostile Takeover.
 The first chapter of the book was published in The New York Times in July 2006.
 Sirota read sections of his book in public.
 In the book, Sirota argued that corporate interests are driving U.S. economic policy.
-The book became a The New York Times bestseller on July 9, 2006, entering at #23 on the nonfiction list.
+The book became a The New York Times bestseller on July 9, 2006, entering at No. 23 on the nonfiction list.
 The paperback edition came out a year later.
 Sirota's Hostile Takeover (2006) was reviewed by The New York Times critic Tobin Harshaw who described Sirota as a "Montana-based blogger with a take-no-prisoners mind-set" with "an admirably organized mind".
 Harshaw applauded some Sirota suggestions as "admirably specific, occasionally realistic and arguably on the side of the angels" and capable of bipartisan support, such as his recommendations for "regulating malpractice insurance for doctors... restoring state control over class-action laws... (and) forcing chief executives to certify corporate tax returns so they face liability for fraud."
 He felt Sirota was critical of "mainstream Democratic centrists".
-Harshaw criticized the writing style as "cliched" and "oppressive" and too lengthy and needing an editor, but admitted Sirota presented a "creditable analysis."
+Harshaw criticized the writing style as "cliched" and "oppressive" and too lengthy and needing an editor, but admitted Sirota presented a "creditable analysis".

 Sirota responded to Harshaw's review in a letter to the editor.
-Sirota denied his book was critical of mainstream Democrats, but aimed squarely at "exposing Republican hypocrisy."
-He described his position as a "centrist exploration of the corruption of the entire system" that "isn't the fault of just one party or another."
+Sirota denied his book was critical of mainstream Democrats but aimed squarely at "exposing Republican hypocrisy".
+He described his position as a "centrist exploration of the corruption of the entire system" that "isn't the fault of just one party or another".
 There was controversy in Washington, D.C., in 2007 about whether Sirota was a "journalist" or an "activist".
 While the Washington press corps tends to see him as an "activist", at one point he was criticized for skirting the rules about access to Congress, which would on some occasions deny activists access, by getting a "temporary intern's ID"; this gave him access to the Senate chamber, but he was criticized in The Washington Post afterward.
-He was described as having "pulled an end-run around the press galleries."
+He was described as having "pulled an end-run around the press galleries".
 Sirota denied he got "special access" and that such a claim was "just bizarre".
 He added: "I think a lot of reporters on the Hill want to monopolize access to our government as a way to preserve their monopoly on news I guess."
-Some analysts observed that conservative journalists were activists as well; one noted "(Weekly Standard columnist) Fred Barnes has credentials, he espouses political views."
+Some analysts observed that conservative journalists were activists as well; one noted "[Weekly Standard columnist] Fred Barnes has credentials, he espouses political views."